sriharib128/Music_Encryption/README.md

    - `arohan_swara.json`: Contains the arohan (ascending) sequence of swaras for different ragas.
    - `two_three_four_five_comb.json`: Contains the possible combinations of swaras for encryption.

-2. Update the `main.py` script with the desired plaintext, raga, and other parameters.
+2. Update the `main.py` script , raga, and other parameters.

+2. Select the appropriate raga name in line 16 of `main.py` (raga names are available in arohana_swara.json) along with the desired plaintext .

 3. Run the `main.py` script:
    ```